diagrams/diagrams-doc/doc/quickstart.rst

   ``#diagrams`` IRC channel on freenode.org, or the `diagrams-discuss mailing list`_.

+.. _`other tutorials on more specific topics`: /documentation.html
+.. _`working with vectors and points`: vector.html
+.. _`segments, trails, and paths`: paths.html
 .. _`report it as a bug`: http://github.com/diagrams/diagrams-doc/issues
 .. _`report it as a bug as well`: http://github.com/diagrams/diagrams/issues
 .. _`diagrams-discuss mailing list`: http://groups.google.com/group/diagrams-discuss